Educational institutions should dissuade students from pursuing fields of study in which they are unlikely to succeed.

 In conclusion, while many argue that at the end of the day, the aim of a job is to put food on our tables.
 Hence, education should drive people towards careers that are more likely to provide for our needs.
 However, there have been many cases where people in “less lucrative” fields have made millions and people in “more lucrative” fields have ended up impoverished.
 Therefore, what metrics are we going to use to determine which student will end up on which side of prosperity?
 If we cannot determine with absolute certainty that a student will be successful if he chooses a particular course, then this policy will be a futile effort.

-- All facts should be considered false as they can be changed in the future 73
+- Facts should not be trusted as they can be disproved in future 66

 Grammar and spelling errors: